CCHT-A - Certified Clinical Hemodialysis Technician - Advanced

 Renewal

 CCHT-A certification is valid for three years.
 The NNCC sends reminders about every 30 days starting 120 days before certification expiration as a courtesy.
-Candidates must meet the requirements for recertification in one of the following two ways:
+Candidates must complete 3,000 hours of dialysis technician work experience within the three-year certification period and fulfill one of the following additional requirements for recertification:

 Continuing Education